 Internship Established: 2001

-Number of Internships Available: We take 4 interns, 1 spot is still available
+Number of Internships Available: We take 4 interns

-Estimated Workload: Our interns spend their time on 4 different rotations: hospital-medicine, hospital-surgery, out-patient, and overnight emergency/barn manager.
+Estimated Workload: Our interns spend their time on 4 different rotations: hospital-medicine, hospital-surgery, out-patient, and overnight emergency/barn management.

 Emergency Duties (Nights / Week): 2-3